 I found myself hating London and living for Friday’s so that I could get out of my own head – if you know what I mean.
 All day and all week I wanted to explore my creative expression but London made me feel empty.
 But, why am I telling you this?
 If I were you, I’d probably want to connect with someone that is in love with London and inspired within the city.

 In participation with the #VantagePoint project, I want to share my change to an optimistic vantage point for London, Ontario.
-I want to share with you how I decided to stop waiting for creativity to come to me in London and I’ll do that with the aid of some of my favorite photos.
+I want to share with you how I decided to stop waiting for creativity to come to me in London and I’ll do that with the aid of some of my favourite photos.

 Wait up.
 You’re probably asking what the #VantagePoint project is.

 The #VantagePoint project is by a startup company called light.co and they sell these really awesome compact cameras, which is unfortunately sold out (for now).
 I remember contacting them for myself and for Unsplash a couple of years ago but no luck in getting to play with a camera early on.
-Now, as part of their marketing campaign, they shared the #VantagePoint project with me, which is basically me sharing a photo of my favorite location and the story.
+Now, as part of their marketing campaign, they shared the #VantagePoint project with me, which is basically me sharing a photo of my favourite location and the story.

 Light.co is basically giving me a great writing prompt that allows me to share favorite photos from around London, Ontario too.
 This isn’t a sponsored post or anything like that.
 I felt to take up their connection with me because I instantly thought it was a perfect opportunity for me to discuss that we can find amazing vantage points anywhere and strengthen our creative muscles with a positive and optimistic outlook.